 Launched in 2018, Lighthouse Young Creatives (formerly known as Viral) is a six-month professional and personal development scheme that gives young people aged 16-25 the skills, confidence and connections they need to kickstart a career in the creative industries.

-Brighton & Hove is home to a thriving digital and creative sector, full of jobs and potential for the next generation.
-But these opportunities aren’t always accessible, or visible, to young people from all backgrounds.
+Brighton & Hove is home to a thriving creative and digital sector, full of employment potential for the next generation.
+However, these opportunities aren’t equally accessible or visible to young people from all backgrounds.

 Lighthouse Young Creatives (LYC) seeks to change this, by empowering young people who aspire to work in the creative industries but face a variety of barriers to doing so.
 It also sets out to address the chronic lack of diversity within the creative and digital industries, which stems from ongoing social inequalities and a historical lack of access and inclusion.

 How the scheme works

 The scheme spans a range of creative disciplines including video-making, photography, music and design.
 Over six months the young people take part in hands-on learning that includes production skills training, business development support, mentoring, showcasing and networking.

 With support from the LYC Artist-Mentors, they also produce a new project with access to a budget, equipment and production facilities.